hypothesis/onboarding/docs/commits_and_prs.md

   <b>Revert <code><title_of_earlier_commit></code>"</b> (from `git revert`),
   <b>Merge pull request #2371</b> (from GitHub's merge button),
   <b>Bump marshmallow from 3.17.1 to 3.18.0a</b> (from Dependabot).

-[^2]: GitHub pre-fills multi-commit PR titles from the **branch name**, capitalising the first letter and replacing dashes with spaces, so a good style is to name branches like PR titles: summarize the intent in imperative mood in less than 50 chars, but in lower-case and with dashes for spaces:
-  `refactor-foo-service-for-readability`,
-  `fix-crash-when-creating-user-with-long-name`.
-  This makes for descriptive branch names that aren't too long or short and that match their PR titles.
-  It doesn't require you to be clairvoyant about knowing what the PR title will be before you create the local branch: you can always rename the branch before pushing with `git branch --move <new_name>`.

 Respond collaboratively to reviews
 ----------------------------------